komandotayfa/jumpjump/README.md

 Space (A button in XBOX or equivalent) or W or Up Arrow for jump.

-R or M (B button for XBOX or equivalent) for menu.
+R (B button for XBOX or equivalent) for menu.

 Backspace (Menu button for XBOX or equivalent) for restarting game.

+M (X button for XBOX or equivalent) for muting game.

 # Source
 Made the ground by using this tutorial: https://youtu.be/LOhfqjmasi0?si=h_3O9HaNeL6ebevx